 Add the link

 What do we love about travel?
 And that’s using an inclusive we – travelers and locals, the present and the future and past, the geological, biological, and the cultural worlds, the Indigenous and settler cultures.
-Obs there’s no one size fits all answer, but it makes for a heck of a good conversation.

-90% of the conversation took place online, documenting, previewing and recapping events around the world.
+90% of the conversation takes place online, documenting, previewing and recapping events around the world.
 10% happens in the natural world – what you do, how you deftly manage to include the words – explicitly or not – ‘responsible travel’ in conversations with friends and family.
 What are their perceptions, expectations, concerns?
 And most importantly, listen.
 Enjoy the soundscapes and soundwalks where you find yourself this week.

 There are cool meetups in southern Nevada and other places to be announced.